jbockle/aurelia-json-schema-form/readme.md

     - `npm install bootstrap jquery popper.js` (only required if you are using the built-in templates)
 - reference the plugin in your aurelia bootstrapper entry point `main.ts/js`
   - `aurelia.use.plugin(PLATFORM.moduleName("aurelia-json-schema-form")`
-  - customize the plugin by specifying `PluginOptions` configution function
+  - customize the plugin by specifying `PluginOptions` configuration function
     - change the validation renderer
     - change templates
     - change validation messages
     - change log level
-- create your schema and form (see **sample/readme.md** for an example, more documentation to follow later)
 - add an `<au-json-schema-form/>` element:
   - Schema declaration:
     ```json